dsnoeijer/angular/aio/content/guide/upgrade.md

 </code-example>

-Install type definitions for the existing libraries that you're using but that don't come with prepackaged types:
-AngularJS, AngularJS Material, and the Jasmine unit test framework.
+Install type definitions for the existing libraries that you're using but that don't come with prepackaged types.
+These are AngularJS, AngularJS Material, and the Jasmine unit test framework.

-For the PhoneCat app, we can install the necessary type definitions by running the following command:
+For the PhoneCat application, you can install the necessary type definitions by running the following command:

 <code-example format="shell" language="shell">